Data as Voters: Core Set Selection Using Approval-Based Multi-Winner Voting: Results for S EJR

 \end{proof}

 \begin{lemma} S$2$EJR satisfies $2$-EJR. \end{lemma}

 \begin{proof}

 It is straightforward to prove the S$2$EJR satisfies $2$-EJR.
-For the sake of contradiction, suppose that for a certain approval-based multi-winner election $(N, C, \mathcal{A}, q)$, with $q \geq 2$, the set of winners $W$ that S$2$EJR outputs does not satisfy $2$-EJR.
-This implies that there must exist a set of voters $N^*$ such that $|N^*| \geq 2 \frac{n}{q}$, $|\bigcap_{v_i \in N^*} A_i| \geq 2$, but $|A_i \cap W| < 2$ for each voter $v_i$ in $N^*$.
+For the sake of contradiction, suppose that for a certain approval-based multi-winner election $(N, C, \mathcal{A}, t)$, with $t \geq 2$, the set of winners $W$ that S$2$EJR outputs does not satisfy $2$-EJR.
+This implies that there must exist a set of voters $N^*$ such that $|N^*| \geq 2 \frac{n}{t}$, $|\bigcap_{v_i \in N^*} A_i| \geq 2$, but $|A_i \cap W| < 2$ for each voter $v_i$ in $N^*$.
 Furthermore, a candidate $c$ must exist such that $c$ belongs to $A_i$ for each voter $v_i$ in $N^*$, but $c$ does not belong to $W$.
-According to the definition of plausibility for S$2$EJR, the set $N^*$ fulfils all the requirements so that the plausibility of candidate $c$ would be at least $2$.
-This is a contradiction because S$2$EJR stops when all the candidates that have not yet been added to the set of winners have a plausibility equal to zero.
+According to the modified definition of EJR+ demand for S$2$EJR, the set $N^*$ fulfils all the requirements so that the (modified) EJR+ demand of candidate $c$ would be at least $2$.
+This is a contradiction because S$2$EJR stops when all the candidates that have not yet been added to the set of winners have a (modified) EJR+ demand equal to zero.

 \end{proof}

 \begin{example} Consider the following election $(N,C,\mathcal{A},3)$, where $N= \{v_1\}$, $C= \{c_1, c_2, c_3\}$, and $A_1= \{c_1, c_2, c_3\}$.
 For this election, $N$ is a $3$-cohesive group of voters, but S$2$EJR outputs a set of winners of size only $2$.
 This proves that S$2$EJR fails EJR. \end{example}